-These ESRD-related funds may be used to help with many things, including assistance with:
+These ESRD-related funds may be used to help with many things, like:

-- Financial needs for children suffering with kidney failure;
+- Financial needs for children with kidney failure

-- Basic daily living needs, such as rent, food, clothing, utilities; and more.
+- Meeting basic daily living needs, such as rent, food, clothing, utilities and more.

 Each funding group has its own application and submission process.
 Refer to each group's website for specific requirements.